 Don’t be in a hurry in Varanasi

 The city features a pace of its own.
-Right from the rickshaw-pullers here to shopkeepers to sweetmeat makers to people within the street, nobody ever seems to be during a hurry. and that they don’t love it when advised on this by the outsiders.
-Better hamper and follow the city’s languid pace rather expect it to follow yours.
+Right from the rickshaw pullers here to shopkeepers to sweetmeat makers to people in the street, nobody ever seems to be in a hurry. and that they don’t love it when advised on this by outsiders.
+Better hamper and follow the city’s languid pace rather than expect it to follow yours.

 Do not slight the Ganga

 The Ganga has more sentimental value for the residents here than simply religion.
 One should never show disrespect to the holy river.
 Its numerous ghats have a charm of their own.
 While these are ideal places to strike up an off-the-cuff conversation with strangers.
 The visitors must not be alleged to drink here.
 Any public display of affection, urinating within the open here or drunken antics might land you in trouble here.

 Do not say no to Kachauries